andrewvaughan/template-core/.github/CONTRIBUTING.md

 [Pull Request][pull-requests] to the [`main`][branch-main] Branch to undergo automated integration tests and to start a Code Review process from the appropriate Code Owners.

-After the Pull Request opens, a Project Maintainer changes the Issue label and status to `Code Review`.
+After the Pull Request opens, a Project Maintainer changes the Issue label and status to `Status: 03-Code Review`.

 > **Developer tip:** During development, it's a good idea to regularly rebase from the `upstream` [`main`][branch-main]
 > Branch.
 This is also necessary at the end of the effort for a successful Pull Request: